asalef10/AmmContract/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:

 # AMMContract Project Explanation

 The AMMContract is a simple implementation of an Automated Market Maker (AMM) contract.
 AMMs are smart contracts designed to provide liquidity for token swapping in decentralized exchanges (DEXs).
 In this project, the AMMContract facilitates swapping between two ERC20 tokens, tokenA, and tokenB, based on their liquidity pool reserves.